certara/pyDarwin/docs/Example1.rst

 The initial simple model can then be edited by adding tokens.
 This first example will include covariates, residual error, and one structural feature.
-Each token group is identified by a :ref:`token stem <token stem>`, e.g., "V2~WT" for the dimension of the relationship between weight NS a volume of distribution.
+Each token group is identified by a :ref:`token stem <token stem>`, e.g., "V2~WT" for the dimension of the relationship between weight and a volume of distribution.
 Each token group includes 2 or more :ref:`token sets <token set>`, one for each option in the dimension.

 These dimensions and the associated :ref:`token stem<token stem>` are: